hanrichard/Notebook/interview/interview_intro.md

 it alows user to fill in the steps and generate the quote and able to pay the quote

-- Main tech: React, React router and redux, and also using html5, SCSS, CSS-IN-JS, ES6, Material UI, and style component
+- Main tech: React, React router and redux, and also using html5, SCSS, CSS-IN-JS, ES6, Material UI, and style component, restful apis
 - Day to day work: build reusable components, build pages by using reusable components, build business logic by using react/redux, and build the app which supports whitelabeling

-api - Campaign validator - to validate the campaign code from url

 Team structure:
 - Front end - Portal team - 2-6